Sara Teasdale: Life

 Teasdale's second collection, Helen of Troy and Other Poems, was published in 1911.
 It was well received by critics, who praised its lyrical mastery and romantic subject matter.

 From 1911 to 1914 Teasdale was courted by several men, including the poet Vachel Lindsay, who was truly in love with her but did not feel that he could provide enough money or stability to keep her satisfied.
 She chose to marry Ernst Filsinger, a longtime admirer of her poetry, on December 19, 1914.

 Teasdale's third poetry collection, Rivers to the Sea, was published in 1915.
-It was and is a bestseller, being reprinted several times.
+It was a bestseller, being reprinted several times.
 In 1916 she and Filsinger moved to New York City, where they lived in an Upper West Side apartment on Central Park West.

 In 1918 she won a Pulitzer Prize for her 1917 poetry collection Love Songs.
 It was "made possible by a special grant from The Poetry Society"; however, the sponsoring organization now lists it as the earliest Pulitzer Prize for Poetry (inaugurated 1922).

 Filsinger's constant business travel caused Teasdale much loneliness.
 In 1929, she moved interstate for three months, thereby satisfying the criterion to gain a divorce.
 She did not wish to inform Filsinger, only doing so at her lawyers' insistence as the divorce was going through.
 Filsinger was shocked.
 After the divorce she moved only two blocks from her old home on Central Park West.
 She rekindled her friendship with Vachel Lindsay, who was now married with children.